Oggo87/IndividualMeshesAndTextures/README.md

 # Individual Meshes And Textures

-A DLL to enable customisable loading for meshes and textures in Grand Prix 4
+A DLL to enable customisable loading for meshes and textures in Grand Prix 4, plus a couple of extra features.

 ## Description

 This DLL expands original Grand Prix 4 to allow full control of how meshes (front/rear wheels, helmets, cockpits, cars) and textures (cockpits, helmets) are loaded, supporting per-driver, per-team, and per-track custom loading.
 It includes features to manage LODs (Level of Detail), auto-naming conventions, and fallbacks to default GP4 assets when custom assets are unavailable.

+Additionally, it enables using the built-in visor shader in the cockpit mesh and fixes the reversed tyre tread bug when using 3D rims.

 See [Usage](#Usage) for more info.

 ## Getting Started